Raesangur/logo/README.md

 As a font, the logo can be scaled easily to any size.

 This font contains a single changed character the `m` (`0x6d`) character.
-The font is called `m1` on the file system, and is licensed under GPLv3.
+The font is called `m1` on the file system, and I have licensed it under the GNU Public License 3 (GPLv3) like everything else in this repo.

 You might need to restart your program for it to refresh its font list after installation.
 In certain programs, such as Word, using any other character than `m` will reset the select font to the default document's font.